microchip-pic-avr-examples/pic18f47q10-cnano-i2c-read-write-eeprom-mcc/README.md

 ## I2C Host Read & Write EEPROM using PIC18F47Q10 with MCC Melody

-This repository contains an example of a MCC-melody configured project for I2C as described in [TB3281 - Getting Started with I2C Using MSSP on PIC18](http://ww1.microchip.com/downloads/en/Appnotes/Getting_Started_With_I2C_Using_MSSP_on%20PIC18_90003281A.pdf) document from Microchip. <!-- This link has to be updated, once the tech brief goes live! -->
+This repository contains an example of a MCC-melody configured project for I2C as described in [TB3281 - Getting Started with I2C Using MSSP on PIC18](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ApplicationNotes/ApplicationNotes/Getting-Started-With-I2C-Using-MSSP-on-PIC18-90003281.pdf) document from Microchip.

-The PIC18F47Q10 configured in I2C Host Mode using the MSSP1 peripheral and performing read and write operations.
+The PIC18F47Q10 configured in I2C Host mode using the MSSP1 peripheral and performing read and write operations.
 This example will use the client [24LC02B](https://ww1.microchip.com/downloads/en/devicedoc/21709c.pdf), 2K I2C™ Serial EEPROM, addressed in 7-bit mode.

 ## Related Documentation